bepolytech/ULBDiscordBot/README.md

 This is a small discord bot written in python using the [disnake library](https://github.com/DisnakeDev/disnake) to make a registration system for ULB discord servers.

-The bot checks that a user is a ULB student by verifying their ULB email adress using a one-time generated token sent to their email adress.
+**_[Version 1]_**: The bot checks that a user is a ULB student by verifying their ULB email adress using a one-time generated token sent to their email adress.
 It then gives them the role and adds their Discord user ID and ULB email adress to a database.
 The user will is then automatically verified on every server that the bot is running.
 The bot also has a rename functionality (optional, per server), names are extracted from the email adress.

 # ➕ Add the bot to your server